Big Buck's

-Big Buck's (foaled 16 April 2003) is a retired National Hunt racehorse trained in Britain by Paul Nicholls.
-He is owned by businessman Andy Stewart and specialised in racing over hurdles.
-At the 2012 Cheltenham Festival, Big Buck's made history by winning his fourth consecutive World Hurdles, confirming his status as one of the greatest staying hurdlers in history.
+Big Buck's (16 April 2003 – August 2026) was a French-bred National Hunt racehorse trained in Britain by Paul Nicholls.
+He was owned by businessman Andy Stewart and specialised in racing over hurdles.
+At the 2012 Cheltenham Festival, Big Buck's made history by winning his fourth consecutive World Hurdles, he is widely regarded as the greatest staying hurdler of all time.
 He was retired on 13 March 2014.

 Racing career

 2006–2007 season

 Big Buck's raced thirteen times in France, recording two wins including the Grade II Prix Amadou at Auteuil Hippodrome.

 2007–2008 season

 Big Buck's won the Mar-key Group Beginners' Chase beating the Queen's horse Barbers Shop.
 He then ran in the Bathwick Tyres Andover Novices' Chase and was just beaten by Moon Over Miami.

 He started the year with a win in the Mc Seafoods Novices' Chase ridden by Ruby Walsh, winning by 2 lengths.

 He then finished 3rd in the Kingmaker Novices' Chase and went to the Cheltenham Festival for the Jewson Novices' Handicap Chase, where he finished 7th behind Finger On The Pulse.
-After the Festival he went to the Aintree to win the Mildmay Novices' Chase by 21/4 lengths, beating Battlecry.
+After the Festival he went to Aintree to win the Mildmay Novices' Chase by 21/4 lengths, beating Battlecry.